rararamberg/fithub/README.md

 ## Post-MVP

+- _Filter and Search_
 - _Include second table user account for clients_
 - _Clients' booked classes and Joined studios get added to their profile_
+- _UX Design shows non-users when updates to profiles and class been made through styling and text_
 - _Track Attendance Rate with visual graph_
-- - _Include Employee table for admin to assign instructor to classes_
+- _Include Employee table for admin to assign instructor to classes_
-- _UX Design shows non-users when updates to profiles and class been made through styling and text_

 ***